See also the

 $result->success # false

 The amount to refund.
-This value must be greater than 0, and cannot exceed the total amount of the transaction.
+This value must be greater than 0, and can't exceed the total amount of the transaction.
 If you do not specify an amount to refund, the entire transaction amount will be refunded.
 See partial refunds below for more details.

 Use this parameter if you would like to pass an